 Fall is the best time to garden.
 I share why I love Fall for gardening and how to get started.

-- Flowers earlier in the season makes for a food source for our trusty, dusty pollinators.
+Flowers blooming earlier in the season makes for a food source for our trusty, dusty pollinators.
 Bees, butterflies and other necessary insects rely on early blooms as the weather warms and they become active.

 - Fall, of course, is the best time to plant those Spring blooming bulbs and rhizomes for a spectacular early garden display.
-I am partial to Iris.
-CLICK HERE for All About Iris.

 - With the cooler weather and some Fall rains the need to water is reduced.

 - If you are just getting started you can begin creating wonderful soil now for Spring planting.
 Or even if you have an existing garden you can amend your garden beds to keep on improving your soil.

 Do you have any tips or tricks for Fall gardening to share?
 If so, please do so in the comments, I am always looking for garden info to try that I may not think of.

 I wish you an Indian Summer and a Glorious Spring!